bowty14/word_definer/README.md

 * Open your prefered web browser and in the search bar type this in "localhost:4567/homepage"
 * Welcome to the Knows more word dictionary!

+_To view live:_
+* [Click here!](https://frozen-peak-24421.herokuapp.com/) disclaimer, it's not working at the moment.

 ## Known Bugs
 No known bugs at this time.